zqfang/GSEApy/docs/_build/html/_sources/gseapy_tutorial.txt

 **Note**: Enrichr uses a list of Entrez gene symbols as input.

+Select the library you want to do enrichment analysis.
+For a view all avilable libraries, call :

+.. code: python

+   #call get_library_name(), it will print out all library names.
+   import gseapy
+   names = gseapy.enrichr.get_library_name()
+   print(names)

 for for details, please track the offical links: http://amp.pharm.mssm.edu/Enrichr/